Data recovery from

 Frequently asked questions

-Is the analysis included in the recovery price and what does it cover?
+Is the analysis included in the recovery price, and what does it cover?

-No. Analysis is a separate service paid upfront (250 PLN standard or 1,000 PLN express), which keeps the recovery itself cheaper than at labs offering "free diagnostics".
-It includes a thorough examination of the drive, identification of the failure type, and an assessment of data recovery chances.
+No. Analysis is a separate service paid upfront (€65 standard or €250 express), which keeps the recovery itself cheaper than at labs offering "free diagnostics".
+It covers a thorough examination of the drive, identification of the failure type, and an assessment of recovery chances.
 Based on the results we classify the case, prepare a report, and provide an exact quote.

 How long does SSD data recovery take?